peterlck/web_automation/README.md

 Create Maven project witht the following command mvn archetype:generate -DgroupId=com.plcapital -DartifactId=SeleniumAutomation -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false

-#Should not do this after Indigo
+#Should not do following if you are using Eclipse after Indigo
 Works with Eclipse IDE
 mvn eclipse:eclipse
 Add classpath variables to project classpath